Street-Legal (album)

-Street-Legal is the eighteenth studio album by American singer-songwriter Bob Dylan, released on June 15, 1978, by Columbia Records.
-The album was a departure for Dylan, who assembled a large pop-rock band with female backing vocalists for its recording.
+Street-Legal is the eighteenth studio album by American singer-songwriter Bob Dylan.
+It was released on June 15, 1978, through Columbia Records.
+The album was produced by Don DeVito and recorded at Rundown Studios, Dylan's own makeshift recording space.
+A diversion from the sound of previous albums, the record features the use of a large pop rock band including backing vocalists and horns.